.png)

 The Mechanism of Acquisition

-The BoD of the acquired company and the company that plans to acquire shall prepare a draft plan of acquisition upon obtaining consent of the respective BoC.
-The draft plan must contain:
+If an acquisition is conducted through the BoD, the acquiring company shall notify its intention to conduct an acquisition to the BoD of the company to be acquired.
+The BoD of the acquired company and the company that plans to acquire shall prepare a draft plan of acquisition upon obtaining consent of the respective BoC, which must contain:

 -